July 17 2018

-Take a sneak peek inside our July 2018 issue, on newsstands June 12.
+Take a look inside our August 2018 "Beginner's issue," on newsstands July 17.

 July, our “Body Issue,” marks our annual look at everything that we can achieve with our bodies.
 This yearly focus on our bodies—what they do for us, how to best care for them and our relationship with them—is an important part of our mission at Women’s Running in order to foster a healthy relationship with ourselves.
 Our bodies are our constant companions, our most dedicated running partners and, perhaps, our most overlooked champions.
 Everyone at Team WR strives to bring you content that not only inspires you to live your best life with advice about running and nutrition, but also to take some time to appreciate how magnificent you already are.

 For those of us fortunate enough to be in good health most of the time, we tend to focus on how to make our bodies better.
 Faster, stronger, leaner are often the results we chase.
 While these goals can certainly be incorporated in healthy ways into our daily routines, we frequently take for granted just how amazing and adaptive our bodies are already.
 It is often said that comparison is the thief of joy, and I think that is true.
 We can get caught up comparing our bodies to posts on Instagram and focusing on the things we want to improve.
 Instead, let’s choose to spend that energy making a list celebrating everything our body does well.
 Channeling that energy into gratitude will benefit us, mentally and physically, with an increased sense of well-being.